pantpad/admin-dashboard/README.md

             Create a single row and 3 columns of width auto;
     MAIN
         Fix overflow at start page inside the projects tab.
-DONE
+DONE Style each project card correctly
+        Add text box shadow where needed
+        Fix mistakes that arise

+    OTHERS
+        Change text inside announcemenents and trending

+    REMEMBER ALWAYS CHANGE FONT SIZE AND FAMILT AT THE START OF THE PROJECT!